pixelandtonic/craftui/README.md

 ## Development

-This package provides 3 kind of outputs:

-- Library
-- Docs
-- Demo

-To get started for the development of the Craft UI library, docs or demo, run this command:
+To get started for the development of the Craft UI library or the docs, run this command:

 ```
 npm install